pksunkara/cargo-workspaces/README.md

 ### Version

-Bump versions of the crates in the worksapce.
+Bump versions of the crates in the workspace.
 This command does the following:

 1. Identifies crates that have been updated since the previous tagged release
 2. Prompts for a new version according to the crate